A Local’s Guide to Minnesota Culture

 Minnesota is located in the Midwestern United States.
 It can be difficult to tease out which aspects of the Minnesota culture are specific to living in Minnesota versus the broader culture of the Midwest US.
 Having lived in several other areas of the Midwest, I’ve done my best to only include items on this list that seem to be unique to Minnesota culture.

-This is not just a saying, it’s a deeply entrenched aspect of the culture in Minnesota.
+This is not just a saying, it’s a deeply entrenched aspect of Minnesotan culture.
 On the surface, yes, Minnesotans are very “nice” and I know that this niceness is often very genuine.
 But, the longer you live here, the more you will realize that this “niceness” stems from a deep fear of anything that could slightly resemble conflict.

 At its best, Minnesota Nice makes interactions with others quite pleasant, but at its worst it can feel passive aggressive and conflict averse.
 It’s neither a good or a bad thing about the culture, it just is and it’s presence is pervasive.